Mazamars312/N64_PIF_REPLACEMENT/README.md

 		C1 - This is a read reg only for the reset button 0x00 is off, and 0xFF is on. so the main loop needs to check this all the time to reboot the N64
 		C2 - if 0xFF is writen then the PIF Rom is disabled from begin read by the n64 C3 - PIF Ram Offset - This is for future looking at where we can have this offset the PIF to allow larger rom's at start up.
 8 bit banking

+There is also a controller module that is part of this

+	N64_Controller_hand.v - a verilog impermination of the N64 controller that will be able to have a memory pak and rumble pak intergrated.
+This is only digital at the moment for the x and y axis.

+	N64_controller_sv.sv - is a test controller that Ive tried to use in simulation.
+Not fully working at this moment.